 Minecraft freezing can also be caused by software conflicts or the lack of system resources when too many applications are running in the background.
 So it’s wise to shut down all programs you’re not using during the gameplay.

-2) Right-click the resource-hogging application and click End task one by one.
+2. Select each resource-hogging application and click End Task to close them one by one.

 Don’t end any programs you’re unfamiliar with, as they may be critical for the functioning of your computer.